 The story centers around an 11-year-old girl named Lucy, who gets a Ruby ring as a special birthday present from her grandma.
 Accidentally, Lucy discovers the magical power of the ring and makes her first wish that takes her to another age.
 She is transported to Ireland during the turbulent times of the year 1885.
 As she starts missing her family, Lucy decides to get back to her home by making a wish.
 Suddenly, she realizes that the ring is missing.

 This rest of the story is about Lucy finding the ring and a way back home to her parents.
-It is a combination of historical details and valuable lessons for life, which makes it a good pick for 10-years-old kids.
+It is a combination of historical details and valuable lessons for life, which makes it an educational historical period book for ten-year-old kids.